-Banco ADOPEM, WWB's network member institution in the Dominican Republic, is a leading and award-winning microfinance savings and loan bank with a focus on low-income women.
-At over 30 branches across the country, the bank offers loans, remittances, insurance, and savings products.
+Banco ADOPEM, Women's World Banking's network member institution in the Dominican Republic, is a leading and award-winning microfinance savings and Ioan bank with a focus on Iow-income women.
+The bank offers Ioans, remittances, insurance, and savings products at their over 30 branches across the country.
 Before the Girl Effect project, the bank did not have a savings product specifically geared for youth.

-After conducting in-depth market research and designing product prototypes, the joint WWB-Banco ADOPEM project team piloted two savings products under the name "Mía" ("Mine" in Spanish) segmented by age, and the bank made a business decision to offer the account to both girls and boys.
+After conducting in-depth market research and designing product prototypes, the joint Women's World Banking-Banco ADOPEM project team piloted two savings products under the name "Mía" ("Mine" in Spanish), segmented by age and offered to both boys and girls.
 A financial education program was also rolled out through schools in early 2010, in partnership with ADOPEM NGO.
 By the end of 2011, the bank had rolled the product out to all its branches across the country.
 The "Mía" products are the first savings accounts targeting children and youth offered by a Caribbean microfinance institution.
 The Mía accounts have a low initial deposit amount, few requirements to open, and no additional charges as long as a transaction is made at least once every six months.
 You can find more detailed information on the Mía product features in the comparative chart in the Appendix.

-PEACE MFI S.CO, WWB's network member institution in Ethiopia, is a microfinance institution founded in November 1999 and has a network of close to 20 branches across Ethiopia.
+PEACE MFI S.CO, Women's World Banking's network member institution in Ethiopia, is a microfinance institution founded in November 1999 and has a network of 22 branches across Ethiopia.